 [Text of the executive summary, not more than half a page of text to describe briefly the purpose of the agenda item, summarize the results of the studies carried out and, most importantly, provide a brief description of the method(s) identified that may satisfy the agenda item.
 See also §A2.1 of Annex 2 to Resolution ITU-R 2-8]

+Report ITU-R M.2171 identified the spectrum requirements for unmanned aircraft (UA) command and non-payload communication (CNPC) that would be needed to support flight through non-segregated airspace.
+Those requirements identified the need for both line of sight (LOS) and beyond line of sight (BLOS) spectrum.
+While the LOS requirements were addressed at the World Radiocommunication Conference held in 2012 the BLOS requirements were only partially addressed at the World Radiocommunications Conference held in 2015.

+Agenda item 1.8 was therefore established to continue the BLOS work and take action, if necessary, to accommodate the use of fixed-satellite service (FSS) networks by UA CNPC Links.

+[Editor’s Note: a summary of the results of the studies and a brief description of the method(s) is still needed in the Executive Summary.]

 2/1.8/2 Background

 [Text of the background, not more than half a page of text to provide general information in a concise manner, in order to describe the rationale of the agenda items (or issue(s)).
 See also §A2.2 of Annex 2 to Resolution ITU-R 2-8]